-In certain revenue arrangement, the Group is entitled to certain kind of variable benefits or obliged to pay for certain obligations (variable or conditional in nature).
-While determining the transaction price, the management applies judgement in estimating the variable consideration and in constraining the same.
+In certain revenue arrangement, the Group is entitled for certain kind of variable benefits or obliged to pay for certain obligations (majorly demurrages) which is contingent upon occurrence or non-occurrence of specified event.
+While determining the transaction price, the management estimate the transaction price which is highly probable of being recovered and not subject to reversal.
+These variable benefits are not included in the initial assessment of the transaction price as the Group is entitled to them only on occurrence.

-4.4.
+4.3.
 Financial Instruments